-On February 26, have a happily ever after kind of day.
-It’s National Fairy Tale Day!
+On February 26th, have a happily ever after kind of day.
+It is National Tell A Fairy Tale Day!

 As the stories evolved, they took on a more magical quality with fictional characters such as fairies, giants, mermaids and gnomes, and sometimes gruesome story plots.

 The brothers Grimm collected and published some of the more well-known tales we are familiar with today.
-Jakob and his brother Wilhelm together set out on a quest to preserve these tales at a time in history when a tradition of oral storytelling was fading.
+Jakob and his brother Wilhelm set out on a quest to preserve these tales at a time in history when a tradition of oral storytelling was fading.
 In 1812, they published their first volume of stories titled Household Tales.
-Their stories had a darker quality and were clearly meant for an adult audience.
+Their stories’ darker qualities were clearly meant for an adult audience.

-Hans Christian Andersen first published in 1829 and brought to us written versions of the Princess and the Pea, The Ugly Duckling, The Little Mermaid and many more.
-Where Grimm’s tales could take on a darker cast and were unmistakably written with adults in mind, Andersen’s stories are sweet and warm.
+First published in 1829, Hans Christian Andersen brought to us written versions of the Princess and the Pea, The Ugly Duckling, The Little Mermaid, and many more.
+Where Grimm’s tales could take on a darker cast and unmistakably written with adults in mind, Andersen’s stories are sweet and warm.

 - Engage your audience.
 Children like to participate.
-Have them quack every time the Ugly Duckling is mentioned, or make the motions of climbing Jack’s beanstalk.
+Have them quack every time you mention the Ugly Duckling or make the motions of climbing Jack’s beanstalk.

 - Use repetition.
-This will also keep the kids engaged.
+Repeated stanzas, syllables, or movements will keep the kids engaged.
 It not only helps them to remember the story but sets them up for the next round of the repeated phrase or stanza.

 - Give your characters a voice.
 Nobody likes a monotone storyteller.
 Buehler, Buehler, Buehler.
 No, not even children like the monotone.
 Varying your voice for each character and inflecting excitement, sadness and disappointment will create drama and stimulate the imaginations of the little minds listening to you.

 - Ask questions as you go.
-It’s a good way to keep your story flowing and to gauge the children’s listening skills.
+It’s an excellent way to keep your story flowing and to gauge the children’s listening skills.

 - Find out if someone has a story of their own.
 You might be in the presence of a great storyteller!